-Alectinib is used to treat a certain type of non-small-cell lung cancer (NSCLC) that has spread to other parts of the body in people who were not treated successfully with crizotinib (Xalkori) or who cannot take crizotinib.
+Alectinib is used to treat a certain type of non-small-cell lung cancer (NSCLC) that has spread to other parts of the body.
 Alectinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps slow or stop the spread of cancer cells.

 How should this medicine be used?

 Alectinib comes as a capsule to take by mouth.
 It is usually taken with food twice daily.
 Take alectinib at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take alectinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.